felixge/node-paperboy/README.md

 #### error(statCode,msg)

 Fires if there was an error delivering a file from the `webroot`. statCode contains the numeric HTTP status code that was sent to the clientmsg contains the error message.
+You must close the connection yourself if the error callback fires!

 #### otherwise()